Free Speech & Expression

 WHAT IS FREE SPEECH?

-As New Hampshire’s flagship university and public research institution, UNH is bound by the first amendment to the Constitution of the United States of America:
+As New Hampshire's flagship university and public research institution, the University of New Hampshire is bound by the First Amendment to the Constitution of the United States of America:

 "Congress shall make no law respecting an establishment of religion or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the government for a redress of grievances."